blairesc/blaire-desouza-portfolio/content/sections/about/about.md

 imageAlt: "About Blaire deSouza"
 ---

-Hello again!
-I am a front end web developer with a Bachelor's of Science in Computer Science from Florida Atlantic University.
-I am now based in the New York City Metropolitan area.
+Hi!
+I’m Blaire deSouza, a digital project manager currently immersed in the tech hub of the New York City Metropolitan area.

-I love combining my technical knowledge with my keen eye for design and attention to details to create beautifully efficient applications.
-My passion for coding stems from the feeling of accomplishment when I have fixed a bug.
-When I am not in front of a computer screen, I am being active outside.

-I am excited to contribute my skills to the right company while working along side other amazing programmers and learning so much more.
+4 years experience developing digital products, whether that is APIs or creative digital journeys for companies.
+I believe in building the right teams, and facilitating the success of such teams to successfully delivery various projects.

+My unique blend of strategic oversight and development proficiency allows me to effectively communicate with technical and non-technical team members, and ensure every project objectives align.
+I balance the world of computer screens with the refreshing experiences of nature and travels.

+I am eager to bring my dual expertise in project management and software development to transformative projects.
+I am actively seeking opportunities to collaborate with dynamic teams!